Wojczyce

-Wojczyce is a village in the administrative district of Gmina Środa Śląska, within Środa Śląska County, Lower Silesian Voivodeship, in south-western Poland.
+Wojczyce is a village in the administrative district of Gmina Środa Śląska, within Środa County, Lower Silesian Voivodeship, in south-western Poland.

 History

 The region formed part of Poland since the establishment of the state in the 10th century.
 In the 18th century it was annexed by Prussia, and from 1871 to 1945 it also formed part of Germany.
 During World War II, a German forced labour subcamp of the prison in Jawor was operated in the village.
 After the defeat of Nazi Germany in the war in 1945, it became again part of Poland.